Skip to main content

 To get a sense of overall customer satisfaction, I considered the following when reading customer reviews:

-• Overall rating trends
+• Overall satisfaction ratings

-How to Choose HIPAA-Compliant Video Conferencing Tool
+How to Choose HIPAA Compliant Video Conferencing Tools

 It’s easy to get bogged down in long feature lists and complex pricing structures.
 To help you stay focused as you work through your unique software selection process, here’s a checklist of factors to keep in mind: